 - The hand-pressure mold is very easy for a child to use independently!
 The shape comes out clean and crisp with no residue.

-- We have this highly-rated set.
-For some reason, my daughter only like the round floral design and did not like the square designs.
+- We have this highly-rated set (similar here) with a mix of square and round shapes.
+My daughter only likes the round floral design and did not like the square designs.
 She also said she wished there were beautiful Chinese characters.
-Therefore, I wish we bought this set with the Chinese words or this set with the cute mid-autumn festival decorations.
+Therefore, I wish we bought this set of round moulds which includes the 中秋 Chinese words.

 - The downside is that hand-pressure molds are made of plastic.